Late effects of pelvic radiotherapy

 These side effects are called:

-- long-term effects – if they begin during treatment, or shortly after treatment has ended, and last longer than 3 months
+- long-term effects – if they begin during treatment or shortly after treatment finishes, and last longer than 3 months

-- late effects – if they begin months or even years later, as a delayed response to treatment.
+- late effects – if they begin months, or even years, after treatment finishes, as a delayed response to treatment.

-In this information we use the term late effects to include both long-term and late effects.
-Late effects after pelvic radiotherapy may also be called pelvic radiation disease (PRD).
+In this information we use the term late effects to mean both long term and late effects.
+Late effects caused by pelvic radiotherapy are sometimes called pelvic radiation disease (PRD).

 If you have late effects